Access Management

 Improved user experience and security

 User experience and security are often at odds with each other, as increasing one is often at the expense of the other.
-However, modernAccess Management solutions offer many features that improve both aspects simultaneously:
+However, modernAccess Management solutions offer a wide range of features to improve both these aspects simultaneously:

-One authentication to access all applications is the promise of SSO.
-The implementation of such functionality can be based on multiple approaches: e-SSO, Web SSO, identity federation (SAML2, OpenID Connect, WS-*, etc.) that can be combined to meet different needs.
-Deploying an SSO solution, by reducing the number of passwords, allows to reinforce access security while improving the user experience.
+A single authentication to access all applications: that’s the promise of SSO.
+Implementing such functionality can be based on multiple approaches: e-SSO, Web SSO, identity federation (SAML2, OpenID Connect, WS-*, etc.), which can be combined to meet different needs.
+By reducing the number of passwords, deploying an SSO solution strengthens access security while improving the user experience.

-While it fully participates in the implementation of an SSO, identity federation also enables authentication and access to the company's SaaS services (OAuth) to be controlled.
-Authentication to these services is delegated to the Access Management solution, which ensures that the security rules required to authorize access to the requested service are applied.
+As well as playing a key role in setting up an SSO, identity federation can also be used to control authentication and access to SaaS services (OAuth).
+In this way, authentication to these services is delegated to the Access Management solution, which is responsible for applying the security rules required to authorize access to the requested service.

-It allows theend-user to be autonomous in case of loss or forget of his password and thus considerably relieves the support teams in charge of assisting users facing this type of difficulty.
-This feature also allows to set up a password policy to reinforce access security.
+It enablesend-users to be autonomous in the event of losing or forgetting their password, and thus considerably relieves the support teams in charge of assisting users faced with this type of difficulty.
+This feature also allows you to set up a password policy to reinforce access security.

-It allows to reinforce security during authentication by using a second factor (OTP by SMS, push on a mobile application, FIDO2 key, etc.) and thus guarantees the validity of the authentication provided by the user.
+It enhances security during authentication by using a second factor (OTP by SMS, push on a mobile application, FIDO2 key, etc.), thus guaranteeing the validity of the authentication provided by the user.

-It allows to define a risk-based access strategy, which allows to require from the user a more or less strong level of authentication (second factor, certificate, etc.) depending on the estimated risk for the requested access.
-This risk can be linked to different metrics - such as the network and geographic origin of the request, the type of terminal used for access, the criticality of the resource accessed, the time and date of the request, etc.
+It allows you to define a risk-based access strategy, requiring a more or less stringent level of authentication from the user (second factor, certificate, etc.) depending on the estimated risk of the access requested.
+This risk may be linked to various metrics – such as the network and geographic origin of the request, the type of terminal used for access, the criticality of the resource accessed, the time and date of the request, etc.

 Modern application architectures rely heavily on APIs and microservices.
 These endpoints, which expose sometimes critical data, must imperatively be secured.

-Driven by the PSD2 directive, the security and interoperability of online banking services is changing: no more OTPs via SMS, which are considered insufficiently secure for this type of transaction.
+Under the impetus of the DSP2 directive, the security and interoperability of online banking services is undergoing radical change: no more SMS OTPs, deemed insufficiently secure for this type of transaction.

-Through standard protocols (OpenID Connect and OAuth2), multi-factor authentication and consent management features, Access Management solutions address all these issues.
+Through standard protocols (OpenID Connect and OAuth2), multi-factor authentication and consent management functionalities, Access Management solutions address all these issues.

 Zero Trust Strategy

-Nomadism and telecommuting are becoming more and more frequent in the business world, the widespread use of Cloud services, the opening of access to certain resources to partners (B2B, B2C, outsourcers, etc.) weaken the security of systems.
-In such a context, access is never completely trustworthy.
+Increasingly frequent nomadism and telecommuting in the corporate world, the widespread use of Cloud services, and the opening up of access to certain resources to partners (B2B, B2C, outsourcers, etc.) are making system security more fragile.
+In such a context, access is never totally trustworthy.

-A "Zero Trust" strategy ensures that, regardless of the context in which the user attempts to access a resource, the validity of that request will have been checked through an appropriate and reliable authentication process.
+A “Zero Trust” strategy guarantees that, whatever the context in which the user attempts to access a resource, the validity of this request will have been checked through a suitable and reliable authentication process.

 Governance / Audit and Compliance